Tskaltsitela Gorge Natural Monument: Cultural history

 Tskaltsitela gorge is home for a number of monuments of historical and cultural interest: Gelati Monastery Complex, Motsameta Monastery of Saint Martyrs and Constantine Monastery.

 In 1757 the famous Battle of Khresili was conducted here.

 According to the legend, the name of the tskaltsitela (tszulitela) was given to gorge after the Battle of Khresili, because the blood of fallen warriors painted river rocks in red.

 Tourism and resorts

 There are some important resort areas on the territory of Okriba in area close to Tskaltsitela Gorge Natural Monument, including Satsire — a medical resort for children with allergies, bronchitis, pneumonia, inherent heart disease and bronchial asthma.
-Balneotherapy at resort includes application of nitric, slightly sulfide, hydro-carbonate, magnesium-calcium containing mineral waters.
+Balneotherapy at the resort includes the application of nitric, slightly sulfide, hydro-carbonate, magnesium-calcium containing mineral waters.